 No other event affected the development of the region more than the Creek War.
 The war began as a civil war within the Creek nation over the issue of assimilation into American civilization versus retaining traditional Creek culture.
 Fighting between American troops and Red Stick Creeks, who opposed the increasing American influence in the area and advocated for traditional Indian practices, first broke out in the summer of 1813.
-The war escalated a month later when Red Sticks destroyed Fort Mims, located north of Mobile, killing over 250 settlers and soldiers in the process.
+The war escalated a month later when Red Sticks successfully attacked Fort Mims, located north of Mobile, killing over 250 settlers and soldiers in the process.
 News of the killings spread like lightning across the nation.
-Thousands of American troops, assisted by numerous Indian allies, soon converged on the area to respond to the assault on Fort Mims.
+Thousands of American troops, assisted by numerous Native American allies, soon converged on the area to respond to the assault on Fort Mims.

 Division of the Territory

 Arguments over whether the Mississippi Territory would enter the union as one state or two had begun almost immediately after its organization in 1798.
-Aware of the economic and political dominance of their portion of the Territory, many western residents, specifically those in the Natchez District, favored admission as a single state so that they might maintain their influence.
+Aware of the economic and political dominance of their portion of the territory, many western residents, specifically those in the Natchez District, favored admission as a single state so that they might maintain their influence.
 Many eastern residents in the Mobile region, however, initially felt that their interests were neglected due to the great distance between themselves and the territorial capital as well as other inherent differences in economy and lifestyle.
 After the Creek War, however, the situation reversed.
 The population of the eastern section of the territory (today’s state of Alabama) grew rapidly as settlers migrated onto the rich agricultural land formerly occupied by the Creek Indians.
-Realizing the potential to exert more influence on any new state of which they were to be a part, many eastern section residents now began to favor admission of the Territory as one state.
-Sensing the future diminishment of their influence, those in the western section (today’s state of Mississippi) now advocated division.
+Realizing the potential to exert more influence on any new state of which they were to be a part, many eastern section residents now began to favor admission of the territory as one state.
+Sensing the future diminishment of their influence, those in the western section (today’s state of Mississippi) now advocated division into two states.

 Mississippi achieves statehood

-Mississippi Territorial delegate to Congress William Lattimore was already working towards statehood when the convention’s resolution arrived in Washington.
-Finding it impossible to follow the contradictory opinions of all of the Territory’s citizens, he decided to request division in large part because he knew that southern senators would welcome the creation of four new seats in the Senate instead of just two.
-Lattimore’s argument ultimately triumphed over Toulmin’s efforts, and President James Madison signed the enabling act that granted admission of the western section of the Territory as the state of Mississippi on March 1, 1817; the eastern section was organized as the Alabama Territory at the same time.
-The line of division, which still serves as the boundary between Mississippi and Alabama today, was designed to be a compromise between the wishes of western and eastern residents of the Territory.
+Mississippi Territorial delegate to Congress William Lattimore was already working towards statehood when the convention’s resolution arrived in Washington, D.C.
+Finding it impossible to follow the contradictory opinions of all of the territory’s citizens, he decided to request division in large part because he knew that southern senators would welcome the creation of four new pro-slavery seats in the Senate instead of just two.
+Lattimore’s argument ultimately triumphed over Toulmin’s efforts, and President James Madison signed the enabling act that granted admission of the western section of the territory as the state of Mississippi on March 1, 1817; the eastern section was organized as the Alabama Territory at the same time.
+The line of division, which still serves as the boundary between Mississippi and Alabama today, was designed to be a compromise between the wishes of western and eastern residents of the territory.

 In July of 1817, forty-eight delegates from Mississippi’s fourteen counties met at the town of Washington, near Natchez, to draft the new state’s constitution.
 The constitution established Mississippi’s government and recognized Natchez as the state’s capital.
 With the last requirement for statehood completed, President James Monroe on December 10, 1817, signed the resolution that admitted Mississippi as the nation’s twentieth state.
 Territorial governor David Holmes won election as the state’s first governor.
 Electors also chose George Poindexter as its only congressman and Walter Leake and Thomas H. Williams as its first senators.
-Alabama entered the Union two years later.
+Alabama entered the Union two years later in 1819.

 In less than two decades, Mississippi had evolved from a sparsely inhabited frontier region to a dynamic part of the American union.
 Its population and influence would grow exponentially as it matured in the coming years (with enslaved people eventually outnumbering Whites) and assumed its position at the heart of the economic, social, and political development of the Deep South.
 Though brief, Mississippi’s territorial period laid the foundation for the state’s early growth, established slavery as central to the state’s economy, and is crucial to understanding the state’s past.

-J. Michael Bunn is executive director of the Historic Chattahoochee Commission, and Clay Williams is director of the Old Capitol Museum, Mississippi Department of Archives and History, Jackson, Mississippi.
+J. Michael Bunn is the director of the Historic Blakeley State Park in Alabama, and Clay Williams is the sites administrator with the Mississippi Department of Archives and History.
+This article was updated in 2021.